Your best ticket deal isn't a ticket at all, it's a Wet'n Wild Season Pass!

 If you forget something at home, please check at Thunder Bay Outfitter’s Gift Shop for logo merchandise along with beach towels, swim diapers, sunscreen, film, and batteries, just to name a few items.

 Are there height requirements for any of the rides?

 Yes.
 Most of our attractions have a height requirement to participate.
 These requirements can be found on the Attractions page of our website.
 In addition, some attractions have a weight restriction to participate.
 The requirements are also on signs at the entrance of each ride.

 Do you have life jackets and where can I get one?

 Life jackets are available at Thunder Bay Wave Pool and various other areas of the park free of charge.
 Life jackets are required for guests under 48" tall in Thunder Bay Wave Pool and Shipwreck Cove.

 Where are the best places to go with a toddler?

-We have a variety of children’s water play areas including Happy Harbor, Splash Island, the Kiddie Wave Pool and Rumble Bay.
+We have a variety of children’s water play areas including Happy Harbor, Splash Island, the Kiddie Wave Pool, Rumble Bay and Soak Zone.